 Sadly, my work and home life got busier and I couldn’t give Benny the time he needed or deserved.
 I made the difficult decision to sell him and made sure he had a lovely home to go to.

-As I later found out it couldn’t have had a better home - the young lady rode his daily and competed but also worked on Francis Whittington’s yard where Benny was kept.
+He can’t want for a better home, the young lady rides him daily and events him so he’s being kept very busy which suits him perfectly.
 I am so pleased he is with such a lovely family and can sleep easy knowing he’s having a great time and education!

 I always had friends and family with horses that I could ride, however I really learnt to ride when I began proper lessons.
 After a few rather, dare I say it, boring “dressage style” lessons at one centre, my mother quickly found a more relaxed yard which encouraged ‘bombing around on ponies’.
 It was of course a reputable yard I might add, however it allowed me to pick up cantering and jumping in just a few weeks.
 I must also state that I nailed ‘Around the World’ pretty early on in my riding journey!

-Through my riding life I have experienced so many official and non-official disciplines (can lying across your horses saddle stirrup to stirrup ‘playing a dead cowboy’ count as a discipline?* *Do not try this at home).
-The most fun I’ve had is probably warm summer evening hacks with friends, jumping fallen logs in the forest and beach rides under a setting sun.
-The most interesting scenarios have been adult pony camp, yes this is a thing and I would encourage all people of a certain age to try this!
+Through my riding life I have experienced so many official and non-official disciplines (can lying across your horses saddle stirrup to stirrup playing ‘a dead cowboy’ count as a discipline?* *Do not try this at home).
+The most enjoyable moments are probably the warm summer evening hacks with friends, jumping fallen logs in the forest and beach rides under a setting sun.
+The most fun would have to be the adult pony camps, yes this is a thing and I would encourage all people of a certain age to try this!
 Side saddle and polocrosse have also been really enjoyable and something completely different.

-I love the creative side my job brings, thinking outside the box and putting myself if my customer’s shoes to really put together an effective message for customers looking for pet and equine insurance.
-The group of people in my office provide an endless source of support and entertainment which really injects fun into my working day – getting on with the people you work with is so very important and I think I’m incredibly lucky to have a great bunch of people around me.
+I love the creative side my job brings, thinking outside the box and putting myself in my customers’ shoes to really bring together an effective marketing campaign to aid customers with their equine insurance options.
+My team provide an endless source of support and entertainment which really injects fun into my working day – getting on with the people you work with is so very important and I think I’m incredibly lucky to have a great bunch of people around me.
 And of course, the steady stream of cakes and biscuits entering the office helps considerably throughout the week!

 Keep up to date with news and events by following our Facebook page